Jump to Section

 If you want to make big things happen in your life but you’re surrounded with pessimists who drag you down, it’s time to create a support group who inspires you and picks you back up when you fail.

 You’re the average of the five people you spend the most time with, so be selective about them.

 When you take small steps to form new habits, you’ll be amazed at the success and accomplishments you’ll be able to enjoy.
 You can be proud of the many areas of your life.
 Your finances will improve; relationships will flourish and you’ll feel healthy and energetic.

 Simple habits have the most impact, so don’t worry about making life-changing decisions overnight.
 Change is gradual and it happens through repeated motions that we eventually turn to habits.

-What good habits can help contribute to your success?
+What winning habits can help contribute to your success?
 What can you set as a goal for your day today?